 The address should include:

-- The recipient’s full name with last name indicated first, followed by first name and patronymic (a Russian equivalent of middle name);
+- Recipient’s full name with last name indicated first, followed by first name and patronymic (a Russian equivalent of middle name);

 - POB, if any;